martinpaljak/ant-javacard/README.md

    * `version` attribute - version of the package.
 Optional - defaults to 0.1 if left unspecified.
    * `fidesmoappid` attribute - [Fidesmo](https://developer.fidesmo.com) appId, to create the package AID and applet AID-s automatically.
 Optional.
    * `aid` attribute - AID (hex) of the package.
 Recommended - or set to the 5 first bytes of the applet AID if left unspecified.
    * `output` attribute - path where to save the generated CAP file.
-Required.
+Recommended - or set to applet class/package name + ".cap"
    * `export` attribtue - path (folder) where to place the JAR and generated EXP file.
 Optional.
    * `jar` attribute - path where to save the generated archive JAR file.
 Optional.
    * `jca` attribute - path where to save the generated JavaCard Assembly (JCA) file.
 Optional.